-The tax return must be accompanied by the requried supplementary information, and by either an interim or final certificate from the Department for Digital, Culture, Media & Sport confirming that the programme is British (TPC40030).
+The tax return must also be accompanied by the requried supplementary information, and by either an interim or final certificate issued by the Department for Digital, Culture, Media & Sport confirming that the programme is British (TPC40030).

 The TPC should indicate that it is claiming TTR with the software that it is using to submit its return.
 Version 2 only applies to accounting periods starting before 1 April 2015.
 Depending on the version, the following boxes should be completed:

 Description CT600: Version 2 Version 3